 Anyone preferring not to report a matter to the University of Chicago Police Department may contact the Chicago Police Department.

-The TTIC official responsible for coordinating compliance with the Harassment, Discrimination, and Sexual Misconduct Policy is Amy Minick, TTIC’s Compliance Coordinator.
-Chrissy Novak is the Deputy Compliance Coordinator.
+The TTIC official responsible for coordinating compliance with the Sexual Harassment Policy and Discrmination, Harassment and Abusive Behavior Policy is Amy Minick, TTIC’s Title IX Coordinator.
+Chrissy Coleman is the Deputy Title IX Coordinator.

-Please contact Amy or Chrissy to raise concerns or to file a complaint regarding a faculty member, other academic appointee, a staff member, or student under the Harassment, Discrimination, and Sexual Misconduct Policy, or for general questions regarding this Policy.
+Please contact Amy or Chrissy to raise concerns or to file a complaint regarding a faculty member, other academic appointee, a staff member, student, visitor, contractor or third-party under the Discrimination, Harassment and Abusive Behavior Policy and/or the Sexual Harassment Policy.
 Victims and third-party bystanders may also file an online complaint; this complaint can be anonymous.
 A brief description of the reporting and resolution process can be found in Your Rights Under TTIC’s Sexual Violence Policy.